wasp-lang/wasp-bot/README.md

 Both are needed to run bot locally, but only PostHog API key is needed to run just analytics locally.

+### Installation

+Run `npm install` for the first time or after any changes in npm deps.

 ### Running

 When developing, run the bot server locally with `npm run startBot`.
 This will actually connect it to the Discord server, so it could affect the production.